Financial Calculators

 Compare and analyze the EMIs

-In this example, Loan Option 1 has a monthly EMI of approximately $966.42, while Loan Option 2 has a monthly EMI of around $1,172.33.
+In this scenario, Loan Option 1 requires a monthly payment of approximately $966.42, whereas Loan Option 2 demands about $1,172.33.

 Compare the Total Interest Payable